 Chemistry A Level

-Last year we had a 100% pass rate for this course.
+Pass rates in A-level chemistry have been above the national average for the last three years.
 The course is divided into a variety of chemical topics, each containing different key concepts in chemistry.
 Once you have learnt the key features of a particular topic, you go on to consider the applications it has to everyday life.

 As part of the A Level programme, students will be encouraged to complete a week of work experience.
 The science department has links with Aston University and Coventry University.
 We support students applying for Masterclasses at universities, placements and programmes to help students to progress to a university.
 Previous science students have progressed onto programmes such as Nuffield Science placement and the University of Birmingham Routes to Progressions scheme.